 - 1 cup coarse Kosher salt

 - Preheat oven to 200° F with rack in middle.
-Line a large baking sheet with a nonstick liner, like a Silpat.
+Line a large baking sheet with a nonstick liner, like a Silpat or parchment paper.

-- Place chile and salt in the bowl of a food processor and pulse until well incorporated.
-Spread chile salt on the Silpat lined baking sheet.
-Dry the chile salt in the oven for 30 minutes, stirring after 10 minutes.
-Without removing the chile salt from the oven, turn the oven off and allow salt to dry overnight in the warm oven.
+- Place chili and salt in the bowl of a food processor and pulse until well incorporated.
+Spread chile salt on the lined baking sheet.
+Dry the salt in the oven for 30 minutes, stirring after 10 minutes.
+Without removing the salt from the oven, turn the oven off and allow salt to dry overnight in the warm oven.

 - The next day, carefully remove the dried chile salt from the oven, and break up any clumps.
 Using a funnel, pour salt into pretty jars.